Protecting Your Property and Life With a Power of Attorney

 A Healthcare Power of Attorney is the opposite of a Living Will.
 Instead of stating the individual's preferences for life support or death, the Healthcare Power of Attorney designates an individual to make non-end-of-life medical decisions on the individual's behalf.
 If the individual cannot make a medical decision, either because of a permanent incapacity (such as after a serious stroke) or a short-term incapacity (such as while under anesthesia during surgery), the designated attorney-in-fact makes the required decisions on the individual's behalf.

 These documents allow an individual to appoint someone to carry out her wishes on her behalf.
 These documents are very powerful and should be prepared with care.
-Sullenger Law Office has the experience to prepare a Power of Attorney that will meet your needs.
+Attorney Wes Sullenger has the experience to prepare a Power of Attorney that will meet your needs.
 We can also advise you regarding the dangers of such powerful documents and the factors you should consider in selecting your attorney-in-fact and the specific powers you will confer.
-Call us at (270) 443-9401 to schedule a consultation so we can review your siutation and discuss how we can help you.
+Call us at (270) 443-9401 to schedule a consultation so we can review your situation and discuss how we can help you.